2026/27 AMCAS Application Guide (With Screenshots)

 • Payment

-The PDF form is exactly what medical school admissions committees will receive.
+The PDF format is exactly what medical school admissions officers will receive.
 We highly recommend you save or print this PDF form.
 If you find any errors, you can still go back and edit your application before continuing the submission process.

 CBC (Criminal Background Check): This page informs you that AMCAS partners with Certiphi Screening, Inc. to perform criminal background checks.
 Upon your initial, conditional acceptance by a participating medical school, Certiphi Screening, Inc. will send an email with additional information to your preferred email address to start your background check.